 Engine specs

-• Comparatively, the Husqvarna 580BTS Mark III boasts an engine displacement of 75.6 cc, surpassing the 64.8 cc of the Stihl BR 600.
+• Comparatively, the Husqvarna 580BTS boasts an engine displacement of 75.6 cc, surpassing the 64.8 cc of the Stihl BR 600.
 As a result, it could use more fuel per stroke, offering increased power output.
-Each of these blowers requires a fuel/oil mix to operate, as the Husqvarna 580BTS Mark III features a 2-stroke engine, and the Stihl BR 600 is powered by the Stihl 4-Mix 4-stroke engine.
+Each of these blowers requires a fuel/oil mix to operate, as the Husqvarna 580BTS features a 2-stroke engine, and the Stihl BR 600 is powered by the Stihl 4-Mix 4-stroke engine.

 Other features